This site is not affiliated with, endorsed by, or sponsored by Lowe’s or A.O. Smith. This is an independent consumer account of a personal experience.

 2x Unit failures in <18 months

-Current status (as of April 15, 2026): The unit is not functioning.
+Current status (as of May 1, 2026): The unit is not functioning.
 A.O.
-Smith says they will cover parts under warranty but not labor.
-Lowe’s Customer Solutions has not offered a meaningful resolution.
-A supervisor callback requested from A.O.
-Smith has not been received.
+Smith has confirmed warranty replacement for parts only — no labor, and multiple follow-up calls including to management have not changed their position.
+Lowe’s Customer Solutions has not offered any valuable contributions or resolution.
+A callback requested from Lowe’s Water Heater division has never been received.

 Full Timeline